inria-muse/hostview-win/README.libcurl.md

 ## Build

-Open  curl.sln in VC2015 and do Build -> Batch ... -> Select All -> Build/
+Open  curl.sln in visual studio and do Build -> Batch ... -> Select All -> Build